-Most couples prefer to arrive earlier on Friday.
-This gives them time to settle in, and not feel rushed after a long distance travel.
+Most retreats begin on Friday.
+Arrive early and settle in, if you've decided to travel.
 After you sign up for a weekend, we will provide you with a list of excellent accommodations for your weekend getaway, should you decide to travel.
-This marriage retreat is to focus on your relationship, your partner, and yourself.
+This marriage retreat help you to focus on your relationship, your partner, and yourself.
 When you create a strong intimate bond everything just works better.

 The first portion of our work consists of learning more about your goals, and information-gathering about your marriage or relationship, with a structured interview called "The Oral History Interview."
-The Friday Night session gives both of you a chance to "warm up" for the weekend to come.
+This session gives both of you a chance to "warm up" for the weekend to come.

-The Oral History Interview focuses on the time you were most attached to each other -- most in love-- and leaves most couples feeling more hopeful and positive about their relationship, and it is a good way to begin your evening together during this most intimate Couples Retreat.
+The Oral History Interview focuses on the time you were most attached to each other -- most in love-- and leaves most couples feeling more hopeful and positive about their relationship, and it is a good way to begin together during this most intimate Couples Retreat.

 Videotaping Communication Patterns (Gottman Focused only)